docker/docs/compose/index.md

 2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.

 3. Run `docker compose up` and the [Docker compose command](#compose-v2-and-the-new-docker-compose-command) starts and runs your entire app.
-You can alternatively run `docker-compose up` using the docker-compose binary.
+You can alternatively run `docker-compose up` using Compose standalone(docker-compose binary).

 A `docker-compose.yml` looks like this: